berachain/docs/apps/core/content/developers/guides/migration-guide.md

 # Migration Guide

-Significant changes have been made to the Proof of Liquidity (PoL) contracts between the bArtio testnet and the upcoming Berachain mainnet.
-This guide will help you migrate your code to the new version.
+This guide aims to capture high-level differences in Proof of Liquidity (PoL) contracts between the bArtio testnet and Berachain mainnet, with the aim of helping developers migrate their code to the new version.

 ## Contents